-- 1. Whether or not a comment or management plan is carried forward from a previous assessment to the current assessment depends on the type of question that is being asked.
-This type is marked out by whether or not they have a "padlock" and the colour of the padlock, as shown by Figure 3. - (a) Historic data that will only change if they are wrong or added for the first time are given a gold padlock (e.g. previous suicide attempts); their answer will be carried forward to the current assessment and the report will show the most recent comment/action if a new one was not added in the current assessment. - (b) Data that do not change very often are given a silver padlock (e.g. when is the most recent suicide attempt); their answer will be treated the same as for the gold padlock data. - (c) Data with no padlock can change on a daily basis and so their answers are not carried forward.
+- 1. Whether or not a comment or management action is carried forward from a previous assessment to the current assessment depends on the type of question that is being asked.
+This type is marked out by whether or not they have a padlock and the colour of the padlock, as shown by Figure 3. - (a) Gold padlock: historic data that will only change if they have been entered incorrectly (e.g. date of first suicide attempt); the answer will be carried forward to the current assessment and the report will show the most recent comment/action if a new one was not added in the current assessment. - (b) Silver padlock: data that do not change very often (e.g. when is the most recent suicide attempt); the answer will be treated the same as for the gold padlock data.

+- (c) No padlock: data which can change on a daily basis and so their answers are not carried forward.
 The report will only show a comment or action if it was provided for the current assessment. - (d) These behaviours of comments and actions in the report are to make it easier for prolonging the "lives" of comments that are still current.
-There is no point typing them out again or copying and pasting exactly the same one back into a question's comment if the answer hasn't changed and therefore the comment is still relevant.

-- 2. If a question with a padlock (one where answers don't change or not very often) does need to have its answer changed, you must ensure the comment is also updated so that it remains relevant to the new answer.
+There is no point typing them out again or copying and pasting exactly the same one back into a question's comment if the answer hasn't changed and therefore the comment is still relevant. - 2.
+If a question with a padlock (one where answers don't change or not very often) does need to have its answer changed, you must ensure the comment is also updated so that it remains relevant to the new answer.
 The old comment will be carried forward into the report if no new comment is added, which may be fine if it still applies but care should be taken to ensure this is the case.
 Similarly, you might need to update a comment even if the answer has not changed. - 3.
 In general, when you add a new comment to a padlock item that already has a comment, the new one will replace the existing comment and the old one will not be seen in the subsequent report. - (a) If there is anything in the old comment that is still important to the current assessment, then copy it over and include it with the new comment information. - (b) Note that there is a comment diary that can show the whole history of comments for the interested party, but the historic ones are not all included in the individual risk reports.
 The comment diary can be found on the same page where the reports are accessed.

-4 The general process of assessing and managing risks
+3 The general process of assessing and managing risks

-In our model of health decision making [1-3] there are three main stages:
+In our model of health decision making Buckingham and Adams, 2000a, 2000b there are three main stages:

-Stage 1 diagnosing or assessing the levels of risk in each category (suicide, self harm, harm to others, etc): the risk judgements.
+Stage 1: diagnosing or assessing the levels of risk in each category (suicide, self harm, harm to others, etc): the risk judgements.

-Stage 2 considering the potential outcomes if nothing is done, which is the context for the risk formulation.
+Stage 2: considering the potential outcomes if nothing is done, which is the context for the risk formulation.

-Stage 3 deciding on interventions to address the potential outcomes: the safety management plan.
+Stage 3: deciding on interventions to address the potential outcomes: the safety management plan.